RamboV/VMRayDefender/README.md

 #### Filtering the Defender alerts

-- If you would like to filter the Defender alerts based on alert severity or alert status, click on `Parameters`, and set the `DefenderAlertSeverity` and `DefenderAlertStatus` property values accordigly, by default both the values are set to `ALL`.
+- If you would like to filter the Defender alerts based on alert severity or alert status, click on `Parameters`, and set the `DefenderAlertSeverity` and `DefenderAlertStatus` property values accordingly, by default both the values are set to `ALL`.

 - Allowed values for `DefenderAlertSeverity` parameter are listed below, kindly note all values are case-senitive
 	* High